publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(c) __Exclusion of Certain Wages.—__

->     In the case of a hospital that is owned by a municipality and that was reclassified as an urban hospital under section 1886(d)(10) of the Social Security Act \[subsec. (d)(10) of this section\] for fiscal year 1996, in calculating the hospital’s average hourly wage for purposes of geographic reclassification under such section for fiscal year 1998, the Secretary of Health and Human Services shall exclude the general service wages and hours of personnel associated with a skilled nursing facility that is owned by the hospital of the same municipality and that is physically separated from the hospital to the extent that such wages and hours of such personnel are not shared with the hospital and are separately documented.
+>     In the case of a hospital that is owned by a municipality and that was reclassified as an urban hospital under section 1886(d)(10) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(10)][/us/usc/t42/s1395ww/d/10]\] for fiscal year 1996, in calculating the hospital’s average hourly wage for purposes of geographic reclassification under such section for fiscal year 1998, the Secretary of Health and Human Services shall exclude the general service wages and hours of personnel associated with a skilled nursing facility that is owned by the hospital of the same municipality and that is physically separated from the hospital to the extent that such wages and hours of such personnel are not shared with the hospital and are separately documented.
 A hospital that applied for and was denied reclassification as an urban hospital for fiscal year 1998, but that would have received reclassification had the exclusion required by this section been applied to it, shall be reclassified as an urban hospital for fiscal year 1998.”

  __Report on Effect of Amendments by__  __[__  __Pub.
 L. 105–33, § 4415__  __][/us/pl/105/33/s4415]__  __, on Psychiatric Hospitals__